-Teaching Scheme: Examination Scheme:

-Lecture: 2 Hrs. /week In semester: 50 marks
+Teaching Scheme: Lecture: 2 Hrs. /week Credits: 2 Examination Scheme: In semester: 50 marks

-- 1. Creating awareness amongst the student about the true history and rich culture of the country - 2.
+- 1. Creating awareness amongst the students about the true history and rich culture of the country - 2.
 Understanding the scientific value of the traditional knowledge of Bhārata - 3.
 Converting the Bhāratīya wisdom into the applied aspect of the modern scientific paradigm - 4.
-After completion of this course the students will get a holistic insight into the understanding the working of nature and life
+After completion of this course the students will get a holistic insight into understanding the working of nature and life